-Here are some current and recent projects and activities:
+Here are some of my current and recent projects and activities:

-- Handprint runs handwriting recognition services from Google, Microsoft and others on images of archival documents, and produces annotated overlays.
+- Handprint (Handwritten Page Recognition Test): runs handwriting recognition services from Amazon, Google, and Microsoft on images of archival documents, and produces annotated overlays.

-SBML – A community standard format for exchanging computational models in biology.
-In addition to the actual SBML specifications, some of the notable open-source software I co-developed include the following:
+SBML (Systems Biology Markup Language) is a community standard format for exchanging computational models in biology.
+In addition to cocreating the original SBML specifications and leading the international SBML effort for over a decade, some of the notable open-source software I codeveloped include the following:

-- MOCCASIN, a program to convert certain classes of MATLAB ODE-based models into SBML.
+- MOCCASIN (Model ODE Converter for Creating Automated SBML INteroperability), a program to convert certain classes of MATLAB ODE-based models into SBML.
 It does not require MATLAB.
 Some of its innovations include a Python-based parser for MATLAB.

-- SBML Test Suite.
-This includes a test runner written in Java with the SWT GUI widgets and bundled as a self-contained desktop app.
+- The SBML Test Suite, including a test runner written in Java with the SWT GUI widgets and bundled as a self-contained desktop app.

 - libSBML, an API library for reading, writing, manipulating, and validating SBML files and data streams in many languages including C++, Java, MATLAB, Python, R and others.

-- COMBINE – The COmputational Modeling in BIology NEtwork, a community helping coordinate development of standards and resources for computational biology.
+- COMBINE (COmputational Modeling in BIology NEtwork) is an international community organization that I cofounded in 2010 to coordinate development of standards and resources for computational biology.